opendocsg/slw-judgments-backfill/2013_SGCA_9/report.md

 **_The tort of harassment_**

 39     Although it was not strictly necessary for us to consider Sarah’s alternative cause of action under the tort of harassment in the light of our finding that her claim based on the tort of intimidation had been made out, we would nonetheless make some brief observations on this point.
-The existence of the tort of harassment was extensively explored by the High Court in _Malcomson Nicholas Hugh Bertram and another v Mehta Naresh Kumar_ [2001] 3 SLR(R) 379 at [31]–[57].
+The existence of the tort of harassment was extensively explored by the High Court in _Malcomson Nicholas Hugh Bertram and another v Mehta Naresh Kumar_ <span class="citation">[2001] 3 SLR(R) 379</span> at [31]–[57].
 None of the parties questioned the existence of this tort in our law.
 For the tort of harassment to be made out, Sarah had to prove that: (a) Andy’s course of conduct, whether by words or action and whether directly or through third parties, was sufficiently repetitive in nature as would cause worry, emotional distress or annoyance to her; and (b) Andy ought reasonably to have known that his conduct would have such an effect on her.

 40     At [76]–[83] of the Judgement, the Judge dismissed the Blackmail Claim under both the tort of